Janity-hub/writing-portfolio/tech-projects/Markdown-Reading-Tags.md

 > "Tact isn’t delay; it’s the wisdom of pacing information."
 ```

-- `name="..."` is a standard HTML anchor and works in most Markdown renderers
+> **Note:** The `name="..."` attribute is a standard HTML anchor.
+It works in most Markdown renderers and allows precise jumps.
-- Emojis help visually, but are optional
+> Emojis are optional but help visually distinguish sections.

 ## Step 3: Reference Paragraphs from Other Notes